TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store-conclusion.md

 {% include candid-image.html src="/assets/images/home-assistant/diverter-valve-overnight-dhw.png" alt="Diverter Valve overnight DHW run" %}

 This is an overnight DHW run with the valve set to open at 48°C. Unlike the previous valve, there's now no heat lost at all as the flow temperature ramps.
-The valve is fully shut below temperature.
-The valve opens at the required temperature.
-There's a huge dump of heat with a deltaT up to 13°C. The valve is fully open above temperature.
+The valve is clearly fully shut.
+Once the valve reaches the required temperature it opens fully and there's a huge dump of heat with a deltaT up to 13°C.

 As the cold water pushed out of the bottom of the heat exchanger flows back round through the heat pump, the flow temperature falls back to 42°C, and the valve briefly closes again while the temperature ramps back up.
 There are spikes of heat as pulses of cooler water circulate round to the heat pump and back, before eventually settling into a steady ramp with an initial 4°C deltaT that narrows to 3°C for flow rates over 50°C.